 My Visit to This Strange Island

 I visited Gunkanjima on April 1, 2015, having learned of the island from the James Bond movie, Skyfall.
 (It was used as the lair for the villain Raoul Silva).
-The only way to visit the island was by group tour, and this I managed to arrange quite easily over the Internet.
+The only way to tour the island was by group tour.
+This I managed to easily arrange over the Internet.

-Curiously, the weather improved significantly after we stepped foot onto Gunkanjima.
-This naturally heightened everybody's enthusiasm, and we eagerly followed the guide as he narrated the history of the island.
-Midway, I started straying from the group to snap more pictures and soon that was all that I was doing.
-The whole island felt to be such a perfect dystopian backdrop for games, movies, novels, etc. As lifelong gamer and mover addict, I just couldn’t get enough of it.
+Midway through the narrations, I also started straying from the group to snap more pictures, with that eventually all that I was doing.
+The whole island just felt to be such a perfect dystopian backdrop for games, movies, novels, etc. As a lifelong gamer and mover addict, I just couldn’t get enough of it.

-The entire tour of Gunkanjima was conducted in Japanese.
+The entirety of our Gunkanjima tour was conducted in Japanese.
 However, audio sets with English narrations were given out to foreign visitors before leaving port.
-Regretfully, my set was frequently cut off during the ride and at parts of the island.
+Regretfully, though, my set was frequently cut off during the ferry ride and at parts of the island.
 My suggestion, therefore, is to read up before you visit.
-Anyway, you don't want to stand around listening to a headset while on this strange island.
+Besides, you really don't want to just stand around listening to a headset, while on this strange island.

 Limited Access While on Gunkanjima

 One important thing to note before visiting Gunkanjima is that visitors are permitted access to very few areas of the island.

 Our tour covered a route that ran no more than a fifth of the island’s perimeter.
 There was also no way to view the main ruins up close or to step into any of the apartment blocks that were featured in Skyfall.